It started with a belt.

 My aim is to make items that are unique, which use, as far as possible, traditionally made materials and components, are of high quality, and that are completely hand made.
 In some ways, I don't want you to come back to me to buy another of the same, because I hope that what I have made for you will last you for many years to come.

 All of my belts use traditionally tanned English bridle leather, supplied by J & FJ Baker of Colyton, Devon.
 Bakers operate the last remaining traditional tannery in England, on a site that has been a tannery since Roman times.
-The finest quality Devonshire cow hides are prepared using English oak bark, in a process that takes over a year to produce the leather.
+The finest quality Devonshire beef hides are prepared using English oak bark, in a process that takes over a year to produce the leather.
 They are thick, strong, and packed with oils and waxes, to produce a beautiful leather.

 This leather is a joy to work with.
 The tanning process retains much of the character of the original skin.
-Unlike mass produced leather belts with a bland, uniform surface, the natural marks and scars the cow had in life are visible, and make each belt completely unique.
+Unlike mass produced leather belts with a bland, uniform surface, the natural marks and scars the animal had in life are visible, and make each belt completely unique.
 I get to know every square inch of the belt, in the several hours that it takes to make.